cenotelie/sapientia/sapientia/model_training/annotation_strategies/annotation_strategy_collins_en.md

 _Collaboration_ is a relation existing between two roles.

-For example, the _Supplier_ **provides** technical specification to the _Provider_.
+For example, the _Supplier_ **works** on the technical specification with the _Provider_.

 COLLABORATION(Supplier, Provider)

-In this example, there exists another relation between _Supplier_ and _technical specification_.

 _Collaboration_ is one of the few undirected relations.

 ### Provide

-_Provide_ is a relation existing between a role and a standard, document, hardware, system or component.
+_Provide_ is a relation existing between a role and a standard, document, hardware, system, component, phase or process.
+,
 For example, the _Supplier_ **provides** _technical requirements_ to the _Provider_.

 PROVIDE(Supplier, technical requirements)

+It should be noted that there exists a relations between _technical requirements_ and _Provider_ (SUBJECT).

 ### Defined by